O'Donnell Park

-O' Donnell Park (Páirc uí Dhomhnail) is a GAA stadium in County Donegal, Ireland.
+O'Donnell Park (Páirc Uí Dhomhnaill) is a GAA stadium in County Donegal, Ireland.
 The home ground of the St Eunan's club, it is situated between the Letterkenny Regional Sports and Leisure Complex and Ballymacool Park on the outskirts of the town.
 The Donegal county football team uses O'Donnell Park as a venue for matches (as does the county hurling team).

 History

 The ground has hosted Gaelic games since the 1930s when the St Eunan's club bought the land for £300.
 The ground opened on Sunday 2 May 1937, with the Bishop of Raphoe's blessing of the park, a hurling match between Donegal and Antrim, an address from GAA President Bob O'Keeffe and a football match between Donegal and Armagh.
+The grounds was named for Cardinal Patrick O'Donnell (1856–1927), a Donegal man who was educated in Letterkenny and later became Catholic Archbishop of Armagh.

 During the Fleadh Cheoil na hÉireann 2006, the ground was used as a makeshift campsite for visitors to the town for the duration of the festival.
 On 11 November 2008, St Eunan's confirmed that it had completed the purchase of 14.5 acre of land adjoining O'Donnell Park, which it intended to develop over the coming years into additional pitches for the club.

 The Sam Maguire Cup and members of Donegal's 2012 All-Ireland SFC winning team attended a world record attempt at O'Donnell Park on 29 September 2012.

 The O'Donnell Park pitch was "highly commended" at the 2019 National Pitch Awards, and finished in the top six alongside such stadiums as Páirc Tailteann, Nowlan Park, Pearse Stadium and Dr Hyde Park.

 During the COVID-19 pandemic, O'Donnell Park was used as a drive-through test centre.